ronin-rb/ronin/man/ronin-grep.1.md

   Searches for all AMEX Credit Card numbers.

 `--discover-cc`
-  Searches for all Discord Card numbers.
+  Searches for all Discover Card numbers.

 `--mastercard-cc`
   Searches for all MasterCard numbers.